The Reverend Andrew Sempell

 In 1993, he joined the Australian Regular Army as a chaplain and was posted for two years to the School of Signals in Melbourne, followed by a further two years in Townsville with 1st Battalion, Royal Australian Regiment.
 He then served four years at the Royal Military College in Canberra, initially as the Coordinating Chaplain and later as the Senior Instructor Chaplain.
 In 1999, he served with the Peace Monitoring Group on Operation Bel Isi in Bougainville.
 His final posting was in 2001 as the Coordinating Chaplain at HQ, 7th Brigade in Brisbane.

 In 2002 Andrew became Dean of All Saints’ Cathedral, Bathurst.
-During this time he served as Deputy Commissary to the Bishop of Bathurst; was a member of the General Synod, (including the Defence Force Board and the Special Tribunal); and Deputy Chair of the All Saints’ College Council.
-While in Bathurst he oversaw the completion of the new bell tower for the Cathedral, he was President of the Bathurst Ministers’ Association and Secretary/Treasurer of the Australian Deans’ Conference.
+He also served as Deputy Commissary to the Bishop of Bathurst; was a member of the General Synod, (including the Defence Force Board and the Special Tribunal); and Deputy Chair of the All Saints’ College Council.
+While in Bathurst he oversaw the completion of the new bell tower for the Cathedral, was President of the Bathurst Ministers’ Association, and Secretary/Treasurer of the Australian Deans’ Conference.

-In addition to being Rector, Fr Andrew is a Fellow of St Paul’s College, Sydney University, and a member of Sydney Legacy.
-He is married to Rosemary, who is an Archivist with the NSW Government and they have one daughter, Kate, who is currently overseas.
+In addition to being Rector, Fr Andrew is a Fellow of St Paul’s College, Sydney University.
+He is married to Rosemary, who is Archivist at the NSW Parliament, and they have one daughter Kate.
 The family also owns a farm at Black Springs, (near Oberon), where they run Angus cattle.